roshanadhikari2073/card-game-service/README.md

 ## Assumptions

 - A new game is created every time the application is restarted/re-run.
-- Create initializes a new deck
+- Create initialize a new deck
-- If there are no decks the deal, shuffle and return will not work
+- If there are no decks the deal, shuffle, and return will not work
 - Deal returns a card from the top of the deck
 - Shuffle re-arranges the deck
 - Return pushes non-duplicate cards to the deck